renatoamreis1987/face-recognition-brain-2/README.md

-# face-recognition-brain-2
+## This is the 2nd version

-The 2nd version of Face Recognition Brain
+With connection to the database-api-2 that is created with Docker